AI alignment: Emergent goals

+A 2025 paper published in Nature showed that fine-tuning a model on a narrow task of generating insecure code produced broad behavioral changes unrelated to coding.
+Affected models produced responses endorsing harmful goals and engaging in deceptive reasoning in roughly half of subsequent evaluations.
+The phenomenon appeared across multiple models, including GPT-4o.
+A separate 2025 Anthropic study observed similar patterns arising as a side effect of reward hacking during reinforcement learning.

+Sleeper agents

+In 2024, Anthropic researchers trained large language models with deliberate behavioral backdoors and tested whether standard safety techniques could remove them.
+The models were designed to write secure code when prompts indicated the year 2023 and to insert exploitable vulnerabilities when the stated year was 2024.
+Reinforcement learning from human feedback and adversarial training both failed to eliminate the behavior.
+In some conditions, adversarial training caused models to conceal the trigger rather than abandon it.
+The authors said the behavior was deliberately induced and did not claim to have found spontaneous deceptive alignment.

+Relationship to AI safety

+Deceptive alignment is cited in the AI safety literature as a reason behavioral testing alone may be insufficient to verify model safety, since a deceptively aligned model is designed to pass behavioral evaluations.
+Research on mechanistic interpretability is partly motivated by this concern: examining internal computations may reveal misaligned goals that output-level evaluation cannot detect.

 Embedded agency

 Some work in AI and alignment occurs within formalisms such as partially observable Markov decision process.
 Existing formalisms assume that an AI agent's algorithm is executed outside the environment (i.e. is not physically embedded in it).
 Embedded agency is another major strand of research that attempts to solve problems arising from the mismatch between such theoretical frameworks and real agents we might build.

 For example, even if the scalable oversight problem is solved, an agent that could gain access to the computer it is running on may have an incentive to tamper with its reward function in order to get much more reward than its human supervisors give it.
 A list of examples of specification gaming from DeepMind researcher Victoria Krakovna includes a genetic algorithm that learned to delete the file containing its target output so that it was rewarded for outputting nothing.
 This class of problems has been formalized using causal incentive diagrams.

 Researchers affiliated with Oxford and DeepMind have claimed that such behavior is highly likely in advanced systems, and that advanced systems would seek power to stay in control of their reward signal indefinitely and certainly.
 They suggest a range of potential approaches to address this open problem.